unitejs/cli/README.md

 ### operation add

 This will add a new clientPackage and modify all the necessary configuration files to include it in your app.

-You can use the profile parameter to use one of the in-built clientPackage profiles which will configure the other arguments for you.

 | Argument            | Value                                     | Used For                                         |
 |---------------------|-------------------------------------------|--------------------------------------------------|